Welcome & Organization

 - Geoapify: Places, POIs and Routing

-- API generator: Tool used in the videos and the repository provided.
-With the tool you may define one table with different columns, get a permanent URL and modify the data with REST-calls.
+- API generator: With the tool you may define one table with different columns, get a permanent URL and modify the data with REST-calls.
 Low-code backend seems to be similar, but I did not test it.

 - bund - administration: APIs provided by the administration of Germany, e.g. waste management.